19-1-skku-oss/2019-1-OSS-E5/README.md

 - Add algorithm
 - Add function
 - Delete unneeded file

+**Fixing Code** <br>
+If there are some erros in original files,
+- Explain the errors
+- Fix them
+- Check

 **Explaning algorithms** <br>
 There are too little explanations for beginners.
 So you can contribute by :